 Kereru Count Gallery

 Over 150 photos were submitted by kereru counters.
-Some of the best can be seen in this Forest & Bird Facebook album.
+Some of them can be seen in this Forest & Bird Facebook album.
+Feel free to add yours!

 The information we gathered will soon be available to scientists and community groups, so we can help boost kereru numbers across the country!